deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   If more than 1 second has passed, boost mode won't be triggered, this is to prevent accidental triggering when adjusting the temperature.<br>
   While boost mode is enabled, clicking or rotating the encoder will return to normal mode.<br>
 - **Tip selection**<br>
-  Click and rotate clockwise to show the tip selection.
+  Issue a clockwise drag-rotation to show the tip selection.
 The tip name label will be highlighted.<br>
   Rotate to change the selected tip, click or wait 2 seconds to select and return to normal mode.
 Long-click to enter the tip settings.<br>
 - **System menu**<br>
   A long click will enter the system menu (Except while in tip selection/setpoint adjustment).<br>